scrapjs/render/readme.md

-_Audio-render_ is a pass-through audio stream, providing structure for rendering any stream data.
+_Audio-render_ is a pass-through audio stream, providing structure for rendering stream audio data.

-It resolves common routines like inheriting stream, reading pcm format, capturing data, providing unified API for rendering both in node/browser, events, options, hooks etc. Creating new rendering components based on _audio-render_ is as simple as creating them from scratch, but times more reliable.
+It resolves common routines like frequency analysis (fft), buffering data, reading pcm format, providing unified API for rendering both in node/browser, events, options, hooks etc. Creating new rendering components based on _audio-render_ is as simple as creating them from scratch, but times more reliable.
 It is also useful for creating quick debuggers.

 ## Usage